Enter the 7/7 Score

-After reading these, it got me thinking about what could be missing would be an article about how not succeed the fastest with FBA, but instead, how to FAIL with FBA.
-After all, if you know people are messed up, it may prepare you to sidestep their issues, and actually help you succeed faster.
+After reading these, it got me thinking about what could be missing would be an article about how not succeed the fastest with Amazon FBA.
+But instead, how to FAIL with Amazon FBA.
+After all, if you know people are messed up, it may prepare you to sidestep their issues.
+As well as actually help you succeed faster.

-After watching this video, I thought it might be a good idea to summarize what they talked about and to show why so many people follow Kale and Taylor, and who thousands of people have taken their courses.
+After watching this video, I thought it might be a good idea to summarize what they talked about.
+As well as show why so many people follow Kale and Taylor.
+And who thousands of people have taken their courses.

 So let's dive into their take on how to fail the fastest possible way with Amazon FBA.

 People make this often.
 It is almost always broken down into two elements:

 1. They only want to sell what they are interested in.

 2. They become overly attached to whatever product they decide to go with on Amazon FBA

 Does this sound like you, or anyone you know?
 I'll admit, it is very easy to trust your heart over the numbers.
 I have decided, "Well, I've come this far with this product to simply walk away from it now, maybe if I just invest more people will start buying"...
 When in reality, it is never a good idea to throw good money after bad.